Van long Nature reserves and the Delacour's Langur thieves

 The Boatride

 At 4pm, the blueness of the sky faded into a faded into a soft yellow.
 The sunlight was far less intense and the soothing yellow backdrop was more pleasant for the eyes.
 In the backdrop, flocks of storks weaved through the maze of karsts.
 The boatman helped us onto the boat.
-We told the boat captain, "monkey", which is an english word everyone in Van Long knew despite most not knowing basic English.
-It was often the reason caucasian tourists visit this place, and also the source of the loud reverberating howls coming from various karsts in the nature reserves.
+We told the boat captain, "monkey", which is an English word everyone in Van Long knew despite most not knowing basic English.
+It was often the reason Caucasian tourists visit this place, and also the source of the loud reverberating howls coming from various karsts in the nature reserves.
 Then using leg oars, he started paddling in strong and consistent strokes and the boat navigated through a passage surrounded the reeds.

 Several kingfishers with brightly colored feather patterns perched on tall reeds flanking the cleared path.
-Little grebes ahead dart into the waters upon realised they were spotted.
+Little grebes ahead dart into the waters upon realising they were spotted.
 Occasionally, the boatman, stopped paddling briefly, to allow us to quickly snap some shots of these avian residents.

 The Delacour's Langurs of Van Long

-Not sure if snail or not
+Not sure if snail or not. hMmMmMMm

-The farmer tried to teach us to photograph by miming shooting the camera and pointing in various angles towards where the monkeys were scampering to.
+The farmer enthusiastically tried to teach us to photograph by miming shooting the camera and pointing in various angles towards where the monkeys were scampering to.

 Using Google Translate, he shared that there are 7 troops of the Delacour's Langurs in the area.